Fuxiao-Gao/real-time-fraud-detection-infra/readme.md

 Dashboard view of 10% data streaming (for testing purpose)
 ![Alt text](resources/dashboard-sample-test-10.png)

-## Repository Structure

-This repository includes:

-- Terragrunt-based IaC modules for:
-  - VPC, Lambda, ECS, ECR, S3, Kinesis, Firehose, Glue, CloudWatch, and SageMakers
-- Environments structured under `live/dev/`
-- CI/CD automation via GitHub Actions (workflow files)

 ---

-## Sensitive Information and Workflow Logs

-- GitHub Actions workflows were intentionally **deleted after execution**.
-This is due to the possibility of **Terragrunt outputs exposing sensitive information** such as:
-  - AWS Account ID
-  - Resource ARNs (e.g., S3 buckets, Lambda functions)

-While GitHub Actions provides masking capabilities, logs can still unintentionally reveal details through AWS error messages or infrastructure outputs.

----

-## Decoupled Design: Infrastructure vs. Application Logic

-This repo contains only the infrastructure code, while the application code is stored in a separate repository.

-I chose to separate the infrastructure code from the application logic because it’s a best practice that improves maintainability and security.
-Keeping them apart makes testing and development simpler by isolating responsibilities, and it also allows the infrastructure to be reused across different projects

----

-##  Requirements

-- Terraform v1.12.1+
-- Terragrunt v0.78+
-- AWS CLI with appropriate IAM permissions

----

 ## Usage
-- To deploy the infra, run Deploy the IaC in AWS workflow and configure proper secrets.
+- To deploy the infra, run Deploy the IaC in AWS workflow
-- To destroy the infra, run Destroy the IaC in AWS workflow and configure proper secrets.
+- To destroy the infra, run Destroy the IaC in AWS workflow